sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 4. Homogeneous: Unlike some other programming languages, JavaScript arrays can hold any data type, making them heterogeneous.
 5. Objects: In JavaScript, arrays are actually a specialized type of object, with numeric keys (indexes) and special behaviors for certain properties like `length`.

-### 179. Difference between Array Literal and Array Object ?
+### Question 179.
+Difference between Array Literal and Array Object ?

 An array literal is a shorthand notation for creating an array in JavaScript using square brackets [] with comma-separated values inside.
 For example: